Does this scenario sound familiar?

 Have I given my audience the right visual cues?

 Identify key moments in your presentation and use visuals to communicate them.
-For example, when you shift to a new “chapter” in your “story,” considering using a splash of color or a striking photo to help your audience recognize those transitions.
+For example, when you shift to a new “chapter” in your “story,” consider using a splash of color or a striking photo to help your audience recognize those transitions.

 Are there clear takeaways?